Top 5 Parents' Wedding Gift Ideas

 Whether you're the parent of the bride or the groom, you'll want the wedding gift you choose to reflect your love for your child and the happiness of the occasion.
 Some wedding gifts include a family heirloom, some gifts are meant to help the couple get settled in together.
 Either way, a gift from the heart is certainly the best choice for parents of the newlyweds.

-For the house: For the couple who's just starting out, furniture can help them get set up in their new home together.
+For the couple who's just starting out, furniture can help them get set up in their new home together.
 They will typically have bought the necessities, like a bed and sofa, so look at some of the extras as a wedding gift.
 Find out what the couple needs, and maybe buy a bookshelf, coffee table or dining table.
 Most couples don't need to buy a dining set right away, but you may want to consider buying them one as a wedding gift they can enjoy for years, if not decades, to come.